Double Eagle Hotel & Casino

 - Within the realm of the responsibility of the job, maintains a clean and safe work environment.
 Performs duties in compliance with safety procedures, which includes use of safety equipment.
 Incumbents are responsible for following safety procedures, identifying unsafe practices or conditions and informing their supervisor or the Safety Committee of unsafe conditions, as directed.

-- Greet CUSTOMERS as they arrive at the Host/Hostess podium.
-Inquiries from the CUSTOMER the number in their party.
+- Greet Customers as they arrive at the Host/Hostess podium.
+Inquiries from the Customers the number in their party.
 Determines whether a table is immediately available.
-If a table is available, escorts the CUSTOMERS to the table and offers each CUSTOMER a menu or advises them about the buffet.
+If a table is available, escorts the Customers to the table and offers each Customers a menu or advises them about the buffet.
 If a line occurs, offer to put their name down on a list and call them when a table becomes vacant.

 - Ensure tables are accurately clean and set for customer.

 - Notifies appropriate wait staff personnel after seating Customers in their section.